-- 1. Identify needs and goals for your SaCH or a specific program or service in consultation with school staff, students, families, and the wider community.
+- Identify needs and goals for your SaCH or a specific program or service in consultation with school staff, students, families, and the wider community.
 Refer to the 'Community strengths and needs analysis' advice sheet in this series. - 2.
 Locate potential partners and initiate discussions about collaboration by exploring shared priorities.
 Refer to the 'Policy alignments' advice sheet. - 3.
+Appreciate that the diverse opinions of partners can enrich discussions and outcomes. - 4.
 Negotiate formal agreements that benefit all partners.
-There are many examples of models for ownership, governance, funding, resourcing and operation of SaCH that can guide you.
-Refer to the 'Leadership and governance' and 'Funding and resources' advice sheets. - 4.
-Engage in collaborative activities. - 5.
+Many models for ownership, governance, funding, resourcing and operation of SaCH can guide you.
+Refer to the 'Leadership and governance' and 'Funding and resources' advice sheets. - 5.
+Engage in collaborative activities. - 6.
 Evaluate the extent to which activities are addressing your needs and goals.
 Refer to the 'Evaluation and evidence' advice sheet.